 Genealogy requests can only be accepted in person or by mail.

 1. Print out and complete the genealogy request form.
 Fill in as much information as you can.

 2. The fee is determined by the number of years we need to search, and is nonrefundable.
 Payment may be made by cash, check, or money order and must be submitted with your request.
-Payment by credit card (MasterCard or VISA) is accepted for orders made in person.
+Payment by credit card (MasterCard, VISA, or Discover) is accepted for orders made in person.

 |1 to 3 years